 Products used for hand hygiene in healthcare settings include detergents and antiseptic agents.
 Detergents contain esterified fatty acids and sodium or potassium hydroxide and are often referred to as “soaps.”
 Plain soap does not contain an antimicrobial agent or contains only such a low concentration that it is effective solely as a preservative.2 The cleaning activity of plain soap results in the removal of dirt, soil, and various organic substances from the hands.

-Antiseptic agents (Table 1) in hand hygiene products used in healthcare settings should (1) have a broad spectrum, (2) be fast acting, reduce the number of microorganisms on intact skin to an initial baseline level (i.e., by 2-log10 or 99% on each hand within 5 minute after the first use of a product and by 3-log10 or 99.9% on each hand within 5 minutes after the tenth use) after adequate washing, rinsing and/or rubbing and drying; and (3) should have persistent or residual activity.2,12
+Antiseptic agents (Table 1) in hand hygiene products used in healthcare settings should (1) have a broad spectrum, (2) be fast acting, reduce the number of microorganisms on intact skin to an initial baseline level (i.e., by 2-log10 or 99% on each hand within 5 minute after the first use of the product and by 3-log10 or 99.9% on each hand within 5 minutes after the tenth use) after adequate washing, rinsing and/or rubbing and drying; and (3) should have persistent or residual activity.2,12

 Table 1.
 Microbial spectrum of various antiseptic agents.*